ToniCzyrnik/ToniCzyrnik.github.io/content/blog/How to configure a Raspberry Pi/index.md

 Depending on the chosen country, there are different frequencies possible.
 You can look on [wikipedia](https://en.wikipedia.org/wiki/List_of_WLAN_channels#5_GHz_(802.11a/h/j/n/ac/ax)).

 	iw reg get

+You can have a view at your routing with

+	route

 If you want to know what channels are busy in your environment, you need to install nmcli.